Aladdin: Joint Atlas Building and Diffeomorphic Registration Learning with Pairwise Alignment: Experimental Details and Additional Results

 \section{Experimental Details and Additional Results}

 This section provides details about our experimental settings and hyperparameter tuning.
 To ensure fair comparisons between methods with different hyperparameter settings, we use the same random seed throughout all experiments.
+When training or optimizing models, we obtain the best hyperparameters for each model by tuning on the same hold-out validation dataset with grid search over a subset of hyperparameter combinations.
+Then the estimated best hyperparameters are used to report the performances in the test dataset.
+The presented results are from a single instance of each model, not averaged repeated results with different initializations and hyperparameters.